dotnet/AspNetCore.Docs/aspnetcore/blazor/javascript-interoperability/call-javascript-from-dotnet.md

 :::moniker range=">= aspnetcore-5.0 < aspnetcore-6.0"

-This article covers invoking JavaScript (JS) functions from .NET.
 For information on how to call .NET methods from JS, see <xref:blazor/js-interop/call-dotnet-from-javascript>.

 To call into JS from .NET, inject the <xref:Microsoft.JSInterop.IJSRuntime> abstraction and call one of the following methods: